OlaHPH/ex1/h3-Attaaack.md

    * user enabling Remote Access Software, letting TA have direct control of the system.

-   * Define procedure, and give an example of each.
+   * Define procedure, and give an example of each - TBC

 TA sending Windows' users email containing malicious PDF files named "REMMITANCE INVOICE.pdf" with an embedded Word document named "has been verified.
 However PDF, Jpeg, xlsx, .docs".